zurt/notes/vim.markdown

 ## Learned through use

+    :tabmove 0              Change the order of tabs.
+Indexed left to right starting at zero.

     :%norm! @q              Apply a macro to all lines.
     :5,10norm! @q           Apply a macro to lines 5 through 10.